gulfiliz/gulfiliz.github.io/_posts/2025-09-26-the-game-of-go.md

 I was furious.
 The server showed my gender.
 It did not show my face or my name.
 Instead of commenting on the game he had something to say about me.
 I cursed him out.
 I blocked him.
 I walked away.

 He reached out through other people, weeks later.
 He told me he had been following my games for some time.
 He apologized.
 We talked.
-We came to love each other deeply.
+We came to love and respect each other deeply.
 He became my Go advisor, and has been for years.

 I will not name him.
-He hates being public.
+He hates being public. :)
 (Yes, I know how that sounds.
 I am joking and also not joking.
-He is genuinely well known.
-But this is his preference, and I keep it.)
+He is genuinely well known.)

 The nickname stayed.
 He still calls me *femme fatale*.
 So do my friends in France and in China.

 It was through him that I learned how late I was.
 Top players in East Asia start at four or five.
 They are professionals by eighteen.
 I was twenty-two.
 Twenty-two is very, very, very late.
-My advisor said: no giving up.
+My advisor said: no giving up!
 I went to tournaments.
 He came to Japan with me.
 He was with me in Beijing when my paperwork for China was being processed.
-I won, mostly.
+He likes talking nonstop about me to Go community, lucky me not knowing Chinese.
+I would blush! :) Thanks to him I could reach 6-dan.

 There is no formal age limit at the American Go Association or the European Go Federation.
 There is one in China, Korea, and Japan: around eighteen, with very rare exceptions.
 Good references can help.
 I think I will not take that path.
 The honest version is that I have not decided.